-You should also contact the alumni of universities you want to apply to as well as the universities themselves.
-Ask them about the admission process, about the student life, and about career prospects.
+You should also contact the alumni of the universities you want to apply to as well as the universities themselves.
+Ask them about the admission process, student life, and about career prospects.

 Talking to people helps you make better decisions about yourself and your career.